Farah-Saleem91/adult-income-analysis/README.md

 - we can note that older individuals tend to have higher incomes, likely due to more experience or senior positions.
 - The ≤50K group has a wider interquartile range (IQR) — ages are more spread out, meaning income ≤50K is common across a wider range of ages.

 - The >50K group is more concentrated around ages 35–55, showing that high earners are typically in mid-career.
-Outliers

 - Both groups have outliers, especially at higher ages (70–90).
 These represent older individuals still in the workforce, though relatively rare.